SBU-BMI/quip_classification/training_patch_extraction/README.md

 # Patch extraction

 This software extracts *semi-automatically labeled* training patches for Tumor Infiltrating Lymphocyte (TIL) classification.
-Manually labeled training patches can be downloaded at:
+For completeness, *Manually labeled* training patches can be downloaded at:
 http://vision.cs.stonybrook.edu/~lehhou/download/lym_cnn_training_data_formated.zip

 Assuming that you want to run this software on bridges AI, instructions are as follows: